-Please refer to Carmen course website for due dates of assignments.
-Assignments will be penalized 10% for each business day late.
-Thus, assignments submitted 10 business days after the deadline will be graded 0.
+Please refer to Carmen for due dates.
+Assignments will be penalized 10% for each day late (except holidays).
+Thus, assignments submitted 10 days after the deadline will be graded 0.
 Extensions will not be granted due to lost work; be sure you back up and keep all your work.